Join the TAGT Board of Directors

 The work of TAGT depends on members who are willing to lead.
 The TAGT Board of Directors plays a critical role in guiding priorities, ensuring fiscal responsibility, and advancing advocacy for gifted educators.
-Applications and nominations to serve on the 2027-2028 Board of Directors are open now.
+Applications and nominations for the 2027–2028 Board of Directors are closed.

 Serving on the Board offers more than governance experience.
 It provides the opportunity to collaborate with dedicated professionals across Texas, strengthen leadership capacity, and shape initiatives that impact educators and students statewide.
 If you know someone who would make a strong strategic leader, or if you are ready to step into service yourself, consider submitting a nomination or application.
 This is an opportunity to make a meaningful impact on the gifted community statewide.